PHP Include And Post Exploitation

 Where:

-• 443 is the TCP port used by the web application (443 is the default value for HTTPs).
+• 443: is the TCP port used by the web application (443 is the default HTTPs port).

-Using a proxy like Burp Suite (http://portswigger.net/) and your browser.
-After configuring your browser to use Burp Suite as a proxy, it's easy to retrieve the same information.
+Using a proxy like Burp Suite and your browser, after configuring your browser to use Burp Suite as a proxy, it's easy to retrieve the same information.

 Using Nikto

-The tool Nikto (http://cirt.net/nikto2) can be used to gather information on the remote server.
-Nikto checks for known path with vulnerabilities and does HTTP Headers inspection.
+The tool Nikto can be used to gather information on the remote server.
+Nikto checks for known paths with vulnerabilities and does HTTP Headers inspection.
 It's a particularly useful tool to find vulnerabilities in old systems (Lotus Domino, IIS4, ...).

-The following command line can be executed to scan the remote server:
+The following command line can be used to scan the remote server:

 $ perl nikto.pl -h http://vulnerable/